ThoughtWorks-SEA/developer-training/docs/fundamentals/machine.md

 ## General

-Follow these instructions for all operating systems
+Follow these instructions for all operating systems:

-- Download Slack and join the Jumpstart Slack workspace (please ask instructors for invite link)
-- Create a GitHub account (if you don't have one already)
-- Install Visual Studio Code for your operating system
-- Install Firefox web browser for your operating system
-- Install Google Chrome web browser for your operating system

 ### Install Visual Studio Code `code` command in PATH